thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Services.desc.md

 ## Objectives

-* Explain what Angular services are.
+* Explain what an Angular services is.
 * Explain the difference between Angular services and factories.
 * Build a custom Angular service.
 * Inject a custom Angular service into an Angular controller.